Kong/cloud-migration-journey/docs/explore/phase2.md

 There are a number of interesting attributes in the manifest:

-1. mesh - the mesh that the dataplane should join is configurable.
+**mesh** - the mesh that the dataplane should join is configurable.

-2. gateway - defining that the type of dataplane is a gateway.
-Type `delegated` means we are using an existing gateway, i.e. the runtime instance we provisioned.
+**gateway** - defines the type of dataplane as `gateway`, and type `delegated` means we are using an external gateway i.e. not the built-in one the mesh can deploy.

-3. outbound - this section defines how the gateway can reach services on the mesh, and again those tags are very important.
-For example, all traffic going out port 33033 will go to the service labeled monolith-service_svc_5000.
+**outbound** - this defines how the gateway can reach services on the mesh, and the tags are very important.
+This manifest specifically states, all traffic going out port 33033 will go to the service labeled monolith-service_svc_5000.
 This section is required when universal mode dataplanes are not run with `transparent-proxy`.
 We will not be diving into the pros/cons of transparent proxy here but in the next exercise it will impact how the Runtime Instance is reconfigured.

 Then the systemD service looks very similar to the ingress/egress.
 You can read find it in: `/etc/systemd/system/kuma-dp.service`

 `Monolith Dataplane`

-ssh into the monolith server:
+ssh into the monolith server and open the dataplane manifest:

 ```console
 cat /home/kuma/dataplane-nontransparent.yaml